pachipalapooja16/Diabetic-Retinopathy-Detection-Using-Hybrid-Xception-BiLSTM/README.md

 ## Confusion Matrix

-The confusion matrix shows how well the model predicted each diabetic retinopathy class compared with the actual labels.
+The confusion matrix shows how well the model predicted each diabetic retinopathy class compared with the actual class labels.

 ![Confusion Matrix](Images/confusion_matrix.png)